vokhotnikov/getclean-course-project/Codebook.md

 The `Subject` columns identifies a particular subject performing the activity.
 It is an integer between 1 and 30 (inclusive).

-The remaining columns represent mean and standard deviation values summarized by subject and activity.
+The remaining columns represent mean and standard deviation values averaged by key pair of `Subject` and `Activity`.
 All values are normalized and bounded within [-1;1].

 ```